shash3061/Mobile_Reviews_V2/README.md

 # Mobile Reviews V2

-Predicting the mobile review of a mobile phone
+Predicting the review of a mobile phone